FlypMA/flyp-frontend/src/app/pages/checkout/README.md

 # 💳 Checkout & Subscription Pages - MVP Version

-**Comprehensive checkout, payment processing, and subscription management for the BetweenDeals M&A platform.**
+**Comprehensive checkout, payment processing, and subscription management for the flyp M&A platform.**

 ## 📁 **Folder Structure**